Router Integration Guide

 router.enterExitMarkets(req);

-Market Entrance Fees: A one-time entrance fee is charged when you first interact with any market:
+Market Entrance Fees: A one-time entrance fee is charged when you first interact with any market.
+See Fees β Market Entrance Fees for amounts.

 Minimum Cash Requirements: You must maintain minimum cash balances in your account to participate in markets.
 Check the specific requirements for cross vs isolated margin modes.